 The original Foulks house, the oldest remaining original residence in the Elk Grove area was moved to its present site, the Elk Grove Stage Stop and House Heritage Park.
 This home was constructed in 1853 on a ranch located at Elk Grove Boulevard and Bruceville Road.
-Slated for demolition in 2004 it was donated to the Elk Grove Historical Society by Frank Stathos, moved there in 2006, and restoration was completed in 2020.
+Slated for demolition in 2004 it was donated to the Elk Grove Historical Society by Frank Stathos, moved there on December 4, 2005, and restoration was completed in 2020.

 Over all these 160+ years there have been many attachments and remodels to the old house.
 Even an old chicken coop was added as an extra bedroom at one time.
 It is the oldest remaining original residence in our area.
 The unique single wall construction that was common during the Gold Rush is the only one of that kind still standing in the surrounding area.
 The inside wall is nailed against the outside wall without any insulation or space in between.
 It is a remarkable building, a tribute to an incredible family, and ultimately a museum of their history.